My name is Marybeth Shirley. For over twenty years, I have been on a journey towards health and happiness.

 Founder & Chef

-Hannah is responsible for making sure things run smoothly and efficiently in the Primal Island kitchen.
+Hannah also works to make sure things run smoothly and efficiently in the Primal Island kitchen.
 She loves the adventure of small business and will take on any task that needs doing.

 When she’s not baking the world’s tastiest granola, she enjoys staying active, exploring the Pacific Northwest and photography.